gvnlm/tetromino-astar/README.md

   <img src="docs/demo.gif" width="60%"/>
 </div>

-This program finds an optimal sequence of tetromino placements from a start position to a target position, avoiding obstacles.
+This program uses A* search to find an optimal sequence of tetromino placements from a start position to a target position, avoiding obstacles.
 The search and its outcome are visualised in real time through a terminal-based interface.

-# A* search
+# Implementing A* search
 ## Representing states
 The `Grid` class is responsible for representing states in the A* search.
 Each `Grid` encapsulates a specific state configuration, storing:
 - `m_placements`: A bit grid that represents visited positions